THE BONACKERS Documentary

 Joanne Friedland Roberts

-The Bonackers is the story of the fiercely independent men and women who’ve fished and farmed the land and seas of the east end of Long Island for almost 400 years.
+THE BONACKERS is the story of the fiercely independent men and women whose families have fished and farmed the land and seas of the east end of Long Island for almost 400 years.
 Struggling to survive in the midst of the mansion filled Hamptons, they may well be the last of their kind.

-Holding onto their traditions in spite of ever-increasing obstacles, the Bonackers wisdom, challenges and family sagas will unfold as we head out onto their boats and bays, and into their pick-up trucks, homes, and gatherings.
-Historic footage from Local TV East Hampton’s “hidden archive,” and photographs from Adelaide de Menil’s “Men’s Lives Project” will be layered throughout, along with the songs of the sea.
+Holding onto their traditions in spite of ever-increasing obstacles, the Bonackers wisdom, challenges, stories and sagas unfold as we head out onto their boats and bays, and into their pick-up trucks, farms and fields.
+Historic footage from Local TV East Hampton’s “hidden archive,” and photographs from Adelaide de Menil’s “Men’s Lives Project” are layered throughout, along with the songs of the sea.

 Can the Bonackers endure the escalating hardships they experience year after year?
-We’ll find out in our 60-minute documentary, currently in production.
+We’ll find out in our 60-minute documentary.

-The Bonackers survival story, and a series of community conversations, will inspire us to think more deeply about what we all stand to lose, if centuries old cultures like this one disappear, and all that’s left is housed in museums.
+THE BONACKERS survival story, and a series of community conversations, inspire us to think more deeply about what we all stand to lose, if centuries old cultures like this one disappear, and all that’s left is housed in museums.

 We hope you’ll want to be part of our project!